dmlc/treelite/README.md

 [Release Notes](NEWS.md) |
 [Acknowledgements](ACKNOWLEDGMENTS.md) |

-**Treelite** is a model compiler for efficient deployment of decision tree ensembles.

-**NEW: Treelite is now used in the [Amazon Neo AI open source project](https://github.com/neo-ai/neo-ai-dlr).** See [here](https://aws.amazon.com/blogs/machine-learning/aws-launches-open-source-neo-ai-project-to-accelerate-ml-deployments-on-edge-devices/) for more information.

-**NEW: Treelite is now used in the [RAPIDS cuML project](https://github.com/rapidsai/cuml).**
+**Treelite** is a universal model exchange and serialization format for decision tree forests.
+Treelite aims to be a small library that enables other C++ applications to exchange and store decision trees on the disk as well as the network.